TPE-TIGER/AIG301-501-Application-Development/documents/Develop Module on .Net Core 6 + ARM32.md

 #### 2.4 Push Docker image to public site

-##### 2.4.1 Push to Docker Hub
+##### 2.4.1 Push to Container Registry

 We use moxa2019/sample-module:1.0 as example.
-You shall change to your own container register.
+You shall change to your own container registry.

 ```
 root@moxa:/home/moxa/SampleModule# docker push moxa2019/sample-module:1.0